Skip to Main Content

 Moodle gives you the ability to build rubrics, in the Assignment tool, that instructors can use to provide standardized grading.
 These may be useful to provide consistency in your own grading, to communicate your expectations to your students, or to provide consistency in grading among multiple graders.

-When setting up a new Assignment or editing Assignment Settings, under Grading, choose "Rubric" as your grading method.
+When setting up a new Assignment or editing Assignment Settings, under Grade>Grading Method, choose "Rubric" as your grading method.

-Once you have saved changes, if Moodle does not prompt you to define a grading form, click on the gear icon and then Advanced grading > Define rubric to define one.
+Once you have saved changes, if Moodle does not prompt you to define a grading form, click on the Advanced Grading tab at the top of the Assignment.
 You will have a choice to create a new one, or work from an existing template.
 Choose the one that is appropriate for your case.

 When writing a new rubric, first give it a title that will indicate to you, later, which assignment or sort of assignment it is for.
 (Consider whether you may want to reuse the same rubric for multiple similar assignments.)
 In the table below the title and description, you will see places to click and edit Criteria and places to edit Levels.
 You may want to define all the criteria on which you'd like to grade the assignment first, and then go back and specify what qualities of the work will merit each level of points.